Updated: Sep 12

 In felony cases involving moral turpitude or an aspect of which is the explicit intent to cheat, defraud, steal, or make or suborn a false statement, Section 6102 (c) of the Business and Professions Code provides for summary disbarment.

-In a 2001, an attorney who did not challenge the forgery of a witness signature on court papers, the summary disbarment clause emerged.
+In 2001, an attorney who did not challenge the forgery of a witness's signature on court papers, the summary disbarment clause emerged.
 The State Supreme Court dismissed claims that the petitioner was entitled to a hearing and ruled that there wasn't a constitutional violation of the summary disbarment clause on the intrinsic jurisdiction of the court over attorney discipline.

 What is moral turpitude?

 A lot rides on whether moral turpitude requires a conviction.
-Yet according to the state Supreme Court, moral turpitude "is an elusive concept incapable of precise general definition."
+Yet according to the state Supreme Court, moral turpitude "is an elusive concept incapable of the precise general definition."

-Moral turpitude' has been described by many authorities as an act of baseness, vileness or depravity, contrary to the agreed and customary rule of law and duty between man and a man, in social and the private duties that a man owes to his fellowmen, or to society in general.'
+Moral turpitude' has been described by many authorities as an act of baseness, vileness or depravity, contrary to the agreed and customary rule of law and duty between man and a man, in social and private duties that a man owes to his fellowmen, or to society in general.'

-Certain crimes entail moral turpitude per se, such as "crimes involving an intention to defraud as well as serious repugnant crimes such as murder," while other crimes which include moral turpitude depending on the circumstances of a specific case.
+Certain crimes entail moral turpitude per se, such as "crimes involving an intention to defraud as well as serious repugnant crimes such as murder," while other crimes include moral turpitude depending on the circumstances of a specific case.